yaya2devops/bachelor-guide/docs/README.md

 ![Photo of Semester](images/semv2.png)

 # Professional Experience
-Students are required to have atleast two interns.
-Please see [this page](intern.md) for more information on the matter.
+Students are required to have at least two internships.
+Internships provide students with the opportunity to gain experience in their field of interest and to develop professional skills.

+For more information on internships, please see [this page](https://istic.computer-engineering.tech/#/intern).
 ![Interns](images/intern.png)

 # Get Started